Tadhal air làrach-lìn Spòrs Gàidhlig airson tachartasan òigridh

 Gaelic Development - Comunn na Gàidhlig (CnaG) is a social enterprise which provides Gaelic services throughout Scotland.
-We are involved in many different areas including Young people and Events, Iomairtean Gàidhlig, Education & Parents, Funding and many other areas.
+We are involved in many different areas including Young people and Events, Iomairtean Gàidhlig, Education & Parents, and many other areas.
 Browse our website for news, information, application forms and employment opportunities.

 Our programme for young people offers a variety of events in various places.
 These events are fun and a great way to strengthen young people's Gaelic.
 We also offer certificated awards such as the John Muir Award and places on our annual Sradagan camp are always in high demand.

 Our popular employment opportunities page is the best place on the web to find out about the various Gaelic jobs on offer.
-We also support Students through our schemes which enable organisations to offer work placements and work experience.

 Comunn na Gàidhlig itself was established in 1984 and campaigned for secure status for Gaelic over many years.
 Our main office is in Inverness although we are active throughout the country and are flexible in our approach.
 If we can assist an individual, community or organisation to use Gaelic we will do.